UK Digital Ad Budget Calculator

 Most UK businesses treat advertising as a fixed cost.
 They pick a number and stick with it regardless of what's happening in the business.
 The smarter move is to set your marketing budget as a percentage of revenue, typically somewhere between 5% and 13% depending on how aggressively you want to grow.
 It scales with you, it stays affordable, and it stops ad spend from being an arbitrary line item someone argues about in a quarterly review.

-What is programmatic advertising?
+What is paid advertising?

 Why you need to stick at it